rpede/tutorial-react-ci/README.md

     "test:coverage": "vitest --run --coverage.enabled true",
 ```

-The report will be saved to a file in `coverage` folder.
+The report will be saved to a file in the `coverage` folder.
 We don't need to commit the reports since they are generated from the code.
 Therefore, you should append `coverage` on a new line in the `.gitignore` file.

+**TODO** screenshot

 ### Change workflow

-Wouldn't it be cool if it showed the coverage when reviewing a merge request
+Wouldn't it be cool if it showed the coverage when reviewing a pull-request for
-for a feature branch?
+a feature branch?

 We can get the workflow to automatically make a comment with the coverage on
 pull-requests.